ycy3675001/StanfordCoreNLP-Chinese/README.md

 Now we can do as in the Debian-based Linux step:

+add the following to `/etc/environment`

 ```
-cd ~/StanfordCoreNLP/stanford-corenlp-full-2018-02-27
+CORENLP_HOME="/usr/local/StanfordCoreNLP/stanford-corenlp-full-2018-10-05"
-for file in `find . -name "*.jar"`; do export
+for file in `find $CORENLP_HOME -name "*.jar"`; do export
 CLASSPATH="$CLASSPATH:`realpath $file`"; done
 ```
 ### Windows

 I don't have a windows console available so this is untested, but it should be as follows: